Hogna carolinensis: Thermoregulation

 Carolina wolf spiders are able to thermoregulate very well, which is especially important for those that inhabit desert ecosystems or other locations with large temperature swings.
 They are able to acclimate to any sized (within reason) temperature change in 1.5–3 days.
 They do this by increasing their oxygen consumption levels to very high amounts and then lowering it to the appropriate level for that temperature.
 This adaptation is helpful because it reduces the shifts in food and water needs that in other spiders is associated with large temperature shifts.
 In the short term, before they have thermoregulated, Carolina wolf spiders are able to keep cool by keeping their abdomens close to water and drinking large amounts of water.
 These water sources are especially important because Carolina wolf spiders need outside sources of water as they are not able to derive water metabolically.

-Bites to humans and animals
+Bites to humans and other animals

 The Carolina wolf spider is venomous, but is not meant as a defense system against threats.
 Instead it is thought that their venom, which is composed of lycotoxins, is used as a paralytic agent for their prey and as a method of defense against infection from any microbes that may be in their prey.
 Lycotoxins change the ion and voltage gradients in their targets, especially targeting the calcium ion, which is what makes it a paralytic.
-Recent research on the toxins of the Carolina wolf spider has determined that this particular toxin creates a new subclass of spider venom due to its unique amino acid sequencing and the fact that it has important antimicrobial activity.
+Recent research on the toxins of the Carolina wolf spider has determined that this particular toxin creates a new subclass of spider venom due to its unique amino-acid-sequencing and the fact that it has important antimicrobial activity.